CrabbyCrab101/RaisinBranBot/README.md

    - Select "Add Python to PATH"
    - Make sure pip is included in the installation

-- Bot name, description, etc, is configured by `Bot.cfg`
-- Bot strategy is controlled by `Bot/Bot.cs`
-- Bot appearance is controlled by `Loadouts/loadout_generator.py`
-- To make your bot run as fast as possible, build it in release mode, and then change the "executable_path" in `Bot.cfg` to `./Bot/bin/Release/net6.0/Bot.exe`
-- See the [wiki](https://github.com/RLBot/RLBotCSharpExample/wiki) for tips to improve your programming experience.
-- If you'd like to keep up with bot strategies and bot tournaments, join our [Discord server](https://discord.gg/q9pbsWz).
-It's the heart of the RLBot community!

 ## Overview of how the C# bot interacts with Python

 The C# bot executable is a server that listens for Python clients.